Barcelona Science and Technology Diplomacy Summer School

 Who will attend

-By attending the Summer School, you will join leading professionals aspiring to make an impact on today’s transnational challenges through furthering cross-border understanding and science and technology cooperation.
-Participants should have a graduate degree in a relevant field (i.e. any branch of science, technology, engineering, international affairs, public policy and political science) and ideally at least 2-3 years of related work experience in research, international organizations or project management.
+This executive training is aimed at leading professionals aspiring to make an impact on today’s transnational challenges through furthering cross-border understanding and science and technology cooperation.
+Participants should have a graduate degree in a relevant field (i.e. any branch of science, technology, engineering, international affairs, public policy and political science) and ideally at least 3-5 years of related work experience in research, international relations or project management.
 Participants must demonstrate an interest in global issues, as well as a will to transcend professional silos and engage in interdisciplinary work.
 Demonstrated leadership capabilities as well as social commitment will be appreciated.

-This comprehensive and first-of-its-kind training course in Science & Technology Diplomacy will take place from 1 to 5 July in one of world’s innovation hotspots: Barcelona.
-Hosted by IBEI, at Pompeu Fabra University Ciutadella Campus (UPF), the Summer School is located at the heart of Barcelona, only a 10 minute walk from the sea and the innovation district 22@.
-Lectures will be complemented by on-the-field classes and visits to international organizations, regional institutions and leading research and technology centers.
+This comprehensive and first-of-its-kind training course in Science & Technology Diplomacy will take place from 3rd to 7th July 2023 in one of world’s innovation hotspots: Barcelona.
+Hosted by IBEI, at Universitat Pompeu Fabra, Ciutadella Campus (UPF), the Summer School is located at the heart of Barcelona, only a 10 minute walk from the sea and the innovation district 22@.

 Evaluation and ECTS

 A minimum attendance of 90% to all sessions is mandatory in order to obtain the certificate.
-In case participants require or are willing to obtain academic credits (3 ECTS) for the Summer School, they must request so during their application and submita short final essay after completing the School.
+In case participants require or are willing to obtain academic credits (4 ECTS) for the Summer School, they must request so during their application and submit a short final essay after completing the School.
 Students do not have to make any extra payment for this certificate, but need to verify in advance with their home institution that these credits will be recognized.

 For more information please contact Carlos Sánchez (firstname.lastname@example.org), IBEI research coordinator.